magland/ai-agents-for-data-science-how-to-and-should-we/index.md

 ---

-# How to build an AI Agent?
+# Inside the agent: The system prompt

 ```yaml section-metadata
 font: large
 ```

-Here's the system prompt of a sample AI agent that explores a dataset and generates visualizations.
+The agent starts with a **system prompt** that defines its role and capabilities.

 * * *